lloydracine/Getting-and-Cleaning-Data/CodeBook.md

 #### Merge test and training sets into one data set, including the subjects and activities

-The `Subject` and  `Activity` columns are appended to the test and train data frames, and then are both merged in the `allData` data frame.
+The "Subject" and  "Activity" columns are appended to the test and train data frames, and then are both merged in the "allData" data frame.

 ```
 ### d.
 Merge data